 Taoiseach Leo Varadkar announced the poll in September, stating that Irish citizens would

-be given the chance to vote on the abolition of the eighth amendment to the constitution, which gives a fetus the legal rights of a citizen even in early pregnancy.
+be given the chance to vote on the abolition of the eighth amendment to the constitution, which gives a fetus and its mother an equal right to life.

 Thousands of Irish women every year travel to the United Kingdom in order to escape some of the most restrictive abortion laws in the world.
 In 2016 the UN ruled that Irish abortion law subjugated women to “cruel, inhuman, and degrading treatment”.

 Revd.
 Professor William Whythe insisted that St John’s was “committed to protecting the freedom of speech at meetings within the College and the freedom to make

 He added: “neither speakers nor listeners should have any reasonable grounds to feel intimidated or censored”.